FDA/ecglib/examples/ResultsExample.md

 |:---------------:|:--------------:|
 |![ER no-filtered ECG](jaha-NOfiltered.png "ER from delineating the no-filtered signal")|![ER filtered ECG](jaha-Filtered.png "ER from delineating the filtered signal")|

-## Bland-Altmant plots of changes from baseline
+## Bland-Altman plots of changes from baseline

 Filtering the signal reproduces the results reported in [Johannesen et al PLoS One 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5201230/).
 However, not filtering the ECG does not reproduce the semi-automatic (reference) annotations.
 Figures below reproduce [Figure 3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5201230/figure/pone.0166925.g003/) in [Johannesen et al PLoS One 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5201230/) for annotations from no-filtered (top) and filtered ECG signals (bottom), where red dashed lines show the standard deviation and the dashed black lines the 95% condifence intervals.